-The Aspen has different names in different cultures.
-In Native American culture, the Aspen tree is known for it’s healing benefits.
-The bark was used to treat fevers and reduce headaches.
-It’s not a coincidence the name Aspen is similar to aspirin.
-The bark of the aspen also helps induce appetite, can treat burns and is an anti-inflammatory.
+The aspen has different names in different cultures.
+In some Native American cultures, the aspen tree is known for its healing benefits, and the bark was used to treat fevers and reduce headaches.
+It’s not a coincidence the name aspen is similar to aspirin.
+The bark of the aspen also helps induce appetite, can treat burns, and is an anti-inflammatory.

 Why Aspen Trees are Iconic in Steamboat Springs

 Aspens thrive in the Yampa River Valley, just west of the Continental Divide and Rabbit Ears Pass, and the brilliant colors make Steamboat Springs one of the best places in the state to view fall foliage.
 Residents love the mass of yellow and gold that floods over the town for many reasons, and visitors flock to the area to enjoy the colors along with the last of summer activities.
 Much like the fall foliage tours in New England, the annual display of colors produced by the towering aspens on the mountain slopes is an iconic element of the culture of Steamboat Springs.